artainmo/DevOps/kubernetes/README.md

 For a learning environment the recommendations are that a Kubernetes node has 2 CPU cores (or virtual CPUs) at a minimum, at least 2 GB of RAM memory (with 4 - 6 GB of RAM recommended for optimal usage), and 20+ GB of disk storage space.<br>
 Following the nodes' provisioning phase, Minikube invokes kubeadm, to bootstrap the Kubernetes cluster components inside the previously provisioned nodes.

-Installion of minikube, and the external driver you choose to use, depend upon your operating system.
+Installation of minikube, and the external driver you choose to use, depend upon your operating system.

 In a terminal we can start Minikube with the `minikube start` command, that bootstraps a single-node cluster with the latest stable Kubernetes version release.
 It will select a default external driver based on what is available on host environment.
 It creates an object that describes our cluster, named profile, which can be used to relaunch the same cluster.
 To start a customized cluster the command can take additional flags.<br>
 The `minikube profile` command allows us to view the status of all our clusters.<br>